f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/197.png

 You can also look at any of the individual malicious requests for details on the attack signatures triggered, the type of an attack, and action you can assign to the originating IP address (block, for example).
-You can also choose to flag this request as a false positive by marking it as exception.
+You can also choose to flag this request as a false positive by marking it as an exception.

 .. figure:: _figures/111-v2.png